 Note: if you get errors, check to make sure you updated the my.cnf files as indicated above so that is runs in ANSI-QUOTES mode.
 If you still have errors, you can go back to using SQlite, by moving /etc/xcat/cfgloc to /etc/xcat/cfgloc.save and restarting xcatd.

 4. Start the xcatd daemon using the MySQL database.

-On AIX: restartxcatd On Linux: service xcatd restart
+On AIX: xcatstart (xCAT2.4 restartxcatd) On Linux: service xcatd restart tabdump site

 5. Test the database